voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/Multi-brand management & internationalization.md

 > 📘 Voucherify Management API
 >
-> Our [Management API](doc:management-api "Management API"), available as a paid add-on feature, enables you to manage projects via API, for instance, to set up new projects under a specific configuration fully programmatically.
-You can conveniently list projects, retrieve specific project details, update, or delete projects as needed.
+> Voucherify [Management API](doc:management-api "Management API"), available as a paid add-on feature, enables you to manage projects via API.
+For instance, you can set up new projects under a specific configuration fully programmatically.
+You can conveniently list projects, retrieve specific project details, update, or delete projects and different project settings as needed.